Adolph Caesar

 Adolph Caesar (December 5, 1933 – March 6, 1986) was an American film and theater actor.
 Known for his signature deep voice, Caesar was a staple of off-Broadway as a member of the Negro Ensemble Company, and as a voiceover artist for numerous film trailers.
 He earned widespread acclaim for his performance as Sgt.
 Vernon Waters in Charles Fuller's Pulitzer Prize-winning A Soldier's Play, a role he reprised in the 1984 film adaptation A Soldier's Story, for which he received Academy Award and Golden Globe Award nominations, and won an NAACP Image Award for Outstanding Actor in a Motion Picture.

 Early life, family and education

-Caesar was born in Harlem, New York City, New York, in 1933, the youngest of three sons born to a Dominican mother and a black indigenous father.
-At age 12, he contracted laryngitis which resulted to his notably deep voice.
+Caesar was born in Harlem, New York City, New York, in 1933, the youngest of three sons born to a Dominican mother and an African-American and Indigenous American father.
+At age 12, he contracted laryngitis which resulted in his notably deep voice.

-After graduating from George Washington High School in 1952, Caesar enlisted in the United States Navy during the Korean War era, serving as a hospital corpsman for five years, achieving the rank of chief petty officer.
-Upon his discharge from the service, he decided to pursue a career in theater, so he chose to study drama at New York University and graduated in 1962.
+After graduating from George Washington High School in 1952, Caesar enlisted in the United States Navy during the Korean War era, serving as a hospital corpsman for five years, and achieving the rank of chief petty officer.
+Upon his discharge from service, he decided to pursue a career in theater, studying drama at New York University, graduating in 1962.